jonathanmoore/skeleton-theme/README.md

 <b>Features:</b>
 - Almost no CSS or theme settings.
 Ready to be customized any way you want.
-- Inline comments added to get you up to speed on learning Liquid.
+- Commented code to teach you Liquid concepts in practice.

 Designing a store for a client?
 Earn 20% revenue through our <a href="http://www.shopify.com/partners">Partner program<a/>.